 7. Coloured Sands: Red Canyon & The Pinnacles

-Unique red coloured sandstone cliffs can be seen in a few spots along the 75 Mile Beach.
-These sands were formed over thousands of years ago and have gained their colour from iron-rich minerals.
+Unique red-coloured sandstone cliffs can be seen in a few spots along the 75-Mile Beach.
+These sands were formed thousands of years ago and have gained their colour from iron-rich minerals.

-While it may be tempting to grab a handful and bottle it up for a nice souvenir, Don’t!
-Read our tips on how to travel Australia sustainably for more tips on how to explore this beautiful country without hurting the environment!
+While it may be tempting to grab a handful and bottle it up for a nice souvenir, don’t!
+Read our tips on how to travel to Australia sustainably for more tips on how to explore this beautiful country without hurting the environment!

 8. Maheno Shipwreck

-It’s not just the natural sights and attractions that bring thousands of visitors to Fraser Island on a yearly basis.
+It’s not just the natural sights and attractions that bring thousands of visitors to Fraser Island every year.
 Australians have been visiting Fraser Island for decades.

-For many, it brings back fond childhood memories of camping on Fraser Island.
-Year after year, they are drawn back to the island to relive, re-create, and share those experiences with their own kids.
+For many, it brings back fond childhood memories of camping in this island paradise.
+Year after year, they are drawn back to the island to relive, re-create, and share those experiences with their kids.
 And I can certainly relate to the appeal.
 After visiting Fraser Island for the second time earlier this year, I could see it being a place that I would happily go back to!

 Fraser Island is one of those places that you can visit again and again.
 The natural beauty and jaw-dropping landscapes of this unique destination make it easy to admire it for the 2nd time, the 3rd, or even the 10th.